nmejiab/WindowsSafeEyes/README.md

 ## Build
-First of all you must clone the repository in your windows10 machine to get the project
+First of all you must clone the repository in your windows10 computer to get the project
 ```
 git clone https://github.com/nmejiab/WindowsSafeEyes.git
 ```